Scheduling follow-up observations of energetic transients with the neutrino target scheduler (NuTS): Structure of the software

-The parameters described in the previous paragraphs can be combined and customized by the user.
-The scheduler module output provides the user with a list of sources with their pointing times and directions (in the detector frame: azimuth and altitude) that can be used by telescope operators or burst advocates\footnote{Burst advocates coordinate alert-related activities and decide on source follow-up strategies.}.
-As discussed in section~\ref{sec:sunmoon}, for the Sun and Moon observing conditions and a mock source database built from GCN, TNS and ATels alerts as well as a steady source catalog, observable sources are shown in figure~\ref{fig:SkyMap} (lower panel).
+The scheduler module output provides the user with a list of sources with their pointing times and directions (in the detector frame: azimuth and altitude) that can be used by telescope operators or burst advocates.
+As discussed in section~\ref{sec:sunmoon}, for the Sun and Moon observing conditions and a mock source database built from GCN, TNS and ATels alerts as well as a steady source catalog, observable sources for one day are shown in figure~\ref{fig:SkyMap} (lower panel).
 The observation window, limited by the Sun and Moon illumination, only permits three scheduled sources, represented by colored stars.
 Two source trajectories in the detector's frame are illustrated in figure~\ref{fig:Trajectories}, respectively TDE 2022lri and Cascade 137930\_36941090.
-The first one is a tidal disruption event (TNS alert) detected on 2022-06-01 by ATLAS \cite{2022TNSTR1521....1T} and the second one is a neutrino event (GCN alert) detected on 2023-05-11 by IceCube.
+The first one is a tidal disruption event (TNS alert) detected on 2022-06-01 by ATLAS \citep{2022TNSTR1521....1T} and the second one is a neutrino event (GCN alert) detected on 2023-05-11 by IceCube.
 In this figure, coincident observations are also shown to highlight the risk of confusion with other sources.